Los Angeles Personal Injury Lawyer

 A lawyer with years of experience representing personal injury claims will know exactly how to shape your case for its best possible odds of success.
 At the personal injury firm of Rose, Klein & Marias LLP, we understand the rules of personal injury lawsuits in Los Angeles and have a network with the local LA County courthouses.
 Hiring one of our Los Angeles personal injury attorneys could greatly improve your chances of securing a fair compensation award through a settlement or a jury verdict if necessary.

 How Much Is Your Personal Injury Case Worth?

-Insurance companies and the Los Angeles civil courts may award compensation to injured accident victims according to the unique specifications of each case.
-A lawyer from our firm can assess your case and let you know if we believe you have grounds for a lawsuit.
+Insurance companies and the Los Angeles civil courts may award compensation to injury victims according to the unique specifications of each case.
+A lawyer from our personal injury law firm can assess your case and let you know if we believe you have grounds for a lawsuit.
 If so, we may be able to help you prove your case and achieve fair compensation for your economic and noneconomic damages.

 - Pain and suffering

 - Exemplary or punitive damages